You can call the GetTimeseriesData operation to query the time series data that meets the specified conditions in a time series table.

 Prerequisites

-Time series data is written to a time series table.
+Time series data is written to the time series table from which you want to query data.
 For more information, see Write time series data.

 A TimeseriesClient instance is initialized.
 For more information, see Initialize an OTSClient instance.